August 2025

 During March and February of 1837 the price of cotton dropped 25%.
 The immediate cause was President Andrew Jackson's order that the only payment accepted for Federal lands would be in gold or silver.
 This caused private banks to raise interest rates on paper – or specie – loans.
 And that produced a seemingly endless string of bankruptcies.
 In August of 1838, Colonel William H. Shelton, President of one of the largest banks in Mississippi, fled after his bank failed - “Gone to Texas” was the phrase.
 A year later he committed suicide.
 In 1840 the entire state of Mississippi defaulted on $2 million worth of loans to cotton farmers.
 It took seven long years for the recovery to even begin.

 In 1847 Richard Edward paid a dollar an acre for a section of 640 acres of Harlan County, 16 miles from Vicksburg and just east of the Big Black tributary called Baker's Creek.
-It was a new cotton boom.
-In 1850 Richard's 30 slaves produced 180, 500 pound bales of cotton, shipped out of his own depot on the Mississippi Southern Railroad (above).
-By 1860 Richard's wealth included 124 slave laborers, making him one of the top 12% of plantation slave owners.
+The impetus for his investment was a new cotton boom.
+In 1850 Richard's 30 slaves produced one hundred eighty 500 pound bales of cotton, shipped out of his own depot on the Mississippi Southern Railroad (above).
+By 1860 Richard's wealth included 124 slave laborers, making him one of the top 12% of slave owners.

 But in a back room at Edward's Produce and Grocery was the iron fist required to make that wealth possible – 300 muskets and 10,000 rounds of ammunition.
-Almost every large plantation in the south had a such larder, ever ready to respond to the great slave revolt, when it came.
-The 3,000 weapons destroyed by Grierson's raid were further evidence of doomsday vaults dispersed though out Mississippi.
+Almost every large plantation in the south required such a larder, ever ready to respond to the expected great slave revolt, when it came.
+The 3,000 weapons destroyed by Grierson's raid were further evidence of these doomsday vaults dispersed though out Mississippi.
 And these were not hysterical fantasies.

 Observed The Times, “ Knowing well that the law is too tardy in its course...” the committee “...unanimously committed” to pass punishment, “...on all persons, black or white, that may be impeached before it. of aiding or abetting in insurrectionist plans or movements, heretofore or hereafter.”
 The result, as reported in the Louisville and St. Louis newspapers, was that one negro and Mr. Harrington “had been hung.”